 - Test scores: Graduate-level tests are not required for entry to this program, but if you have taken the GRE, MCAT, LSAT, or GMAT, you may choose to self-report your scores.
 To do so, you may email a copy of your score report to [email protected].
 You do not need to send official score reports to UCSF through the official test site systems.

-- TOEFL or IELTS scores: If you are a non-native English speaker, you must demonstrate English proficiency in one of three ways:
+- TOEFL or IELTS scores: If English was not the primary language of your pre-college education, you must demonstrate English proficiency in one of three ways:

 - Submit an official transcript showing you completed at least one year of study at an accredited college or university in the United States with a minimum GPA of 3.0.